blikblum/next-service/README.md

 #### Bottlejs API

-Its possible to use also the [Bottlejs](https://github.com/young-steveo/bottlejs) API
+Its possible to use the [Bottlejs](https://github.com/young-steveo/bottlejs) API

 A Bottle instance called `registry` and its `container` are exported: